Isaac Newton: Optics

 From this work, he concluded that the lens of any refracting telescope would suffer from the dispersion of light into colours (chromatic aberration).
 As a proof of the concept, he constructed a telescope using reflective mirrors instead of lenses as the objective to bypass that problem.
 Building the design, the first known functional reflecting telescope, today known as a Newtonian telescope, involved solving the problem of a suitable mirror material and shaping technique.
 Previous designs for the reflecting telescope were never put into practice or ended in failure, thereby making Newton's telescope the first one truly created.
-Newton grounded his own mirrors out of a custom composition of highly reflective speculum metal, using Newton's rings to judge the quality of the optics for his telescopes.
+Newton ground his own mirrors out of a custom composition of highly reflective speculum metal, using Newton's rings to judge the quality of the optics for his telescopes.
 In late 1668, he was able to produce this first reflecting telescope.
 It was about eight inches long and it gave a clearer and larger image.
+Newton reported that he could see the four Galilean moons of Jupiter and the crescent phase of Venus with his new reflecting telescope.
 In 1671, he was asked for a demonstration of his reflecting telescope by the Royal Society.
 Their interest encouraged him to publish his notes, Of Colours, which he later expanded into the work Opticks.
 When Robert Hooke criticised some of Newton's ideas, Newton was so offended that he withdrew from public debate.
 However, the two had brief exchanges in 1679–80, when Hooke, who had been appointed Secretary of the Royal Society, opened a correspondence intended to elicit contributions from Newton to Royal Society transactions, which had the effect of stimulating Newton to work out a proof that the elliptical form of planetary orbits would result from a centripetal force inversely proportional to the square of the radius vector.

-In astronomy, Newton is further credited with the realization that high-altitude sites are superior for observation because they provide the "most serene and quiet Air" above the dense, turbulent atmosphere ("grosser Clouds"), thereby reducing star twinkling.
+In astronomy, Newton is further credited with the realisation that high-altitude sites are superior for observation because they provide the "most serene and quiet Air" above the dense, turbulent atmosphere ("grosser Clouds"), thereby reducing star twinkling.